 We maintain a PSR which captures important information on our vulnerable customers in order to assist us in providing services to these customers.
-There are currently around 79,000 vulnerable customers on our PSR.
+There are currently around 280,000 vulnerable customers on our PSR.
 As a respected corporate citizen, we are committed to doing everything possible to identify and support vulnerable customers.

 In RIIO-ED1 we aim to double the number of vulnerable customers registered in our PSR.
 Over the current period, we have improved our service offerings to vulnerable customers including by introducing:

-- Letters to all members of parliament in our network areas requesting lists of vulnerable customers - A welcome pack including luminous stickers with our contact details and practical advice on preparing for a power cut - A priority number enabling an immediate point of contact
+• Letters to all Members of Parliament in our network areas requesting lists of vulnerable customers

-- Real-time updates offered by way of call backs or SMS messages - Mobile generators to care homes, critically ill customers and those with a medical dependency - Hotel and meal allowances in certain circumstances - Home visits from an engineer before leaving the site
+- A welcome pack including luminous stickers with our contact details and practical advice on preparing for a power cut - A priority number enabling an immediate point of contact - Real-time updates offered by way of call backs or SMS messages - Mobile generators to care homes, critically ill customers and those with a medical dependency - Hotel and meal allowances in certain circumstances - Home visits from an engineer before leaving the site

-We have also written to local members of parliament (MPs) to verify and inform our register and have introduced an electronic flagging system, which enables us to easily identify vulnerable customers in our database and fault management system.
+We have also introduced an electronic flagging system, which enables us to easily identify vulnerable customers in our database and fault management system.
 As we improve the quality of the data this will allow us to ensure we have the correct information to ensure all registered vulnerable customers can be contacted proactively in the event of a power cut.